eranif/codelite/docs/docs/wxWidgets/repo315.md

 ## Preface
 ---

-This page is for the latest development release, wx3.1.5 The CodeLite packages for Linux now use wxWidgets 3.1.
+**This page is for the previous development release, wx3.1.5.
+The latest release is currently [wx3.1.6](https://docs.codelite.org/wxWidgets/repo316/).**

+The CodeLite packages for Linux now use wxWidgets 3.1.
 As wx3.1 is a development branch, few distros will supply it.
 I've therefore built 3.1.5 packages for the commonest ones.